wlonk/arcadia/arcadia.md

   - Your physician?
   - Your source of comfort?
-  - Thinks you’re playing it up for sympathy?
+  - Thinks you're playing it up for sympathy?

 Initial hand: 4